Navigation

 bindP : Position -> Computation a -> (a -> Computation b) -> Computation b

-Use over K.bind whenever the failing site has a definite positional identity in the surface syntax.
-Pair with bindPChain to thread N positions through a single shared handler.
+The continuation k runs after the pop, so errors it raises are not wrapped by this frame.
+Frames are reconstructed onto the leaf error by the single top-level handler (see _blame).
+Use over K.bind whenever the failing site has a definite positional identity in the surface syntax; pair with bindPChain to thread N positions through one bracket.

 bindPChain